rmihir96/Exploratory-Analysis-in-R/README.md

 Around 100,000,00 tweets were mined using different keywords like "flu", "#flu", "influenza", etc.
 For tweets without locations, the location is added using "geocode" from Google's API.
 The US heatmap generated using the tweets isnt as close as the one on the CDC website.

+The results can be seen on the ShinyApp deployed.